 Tell your prospects what your customers already love and understand the problems you could be solving for them.

-Furthermore, Facebook allows you to collect information on the appropriate audiences by driving in more traffic as your existing follower-base begin to interact with your posts.
+Furthermore, Facebook allows you to collect information on the appropriate audiences by driving in more traffic as your existing follower-base begins to interact with your posts.

 Subsequently, their activity will become visible on the newsfeed of other users that might in return decide to visit your site.